-There is included with this set of instructions a "C-25 COAL FIRING CHECK LIST".
+Since it is absolute human nature "not to read instructions," there is included with this set of instructions a "K-28 COAL FIRING CHECK LIST".
 This checklist covers the entire firing process, in abbreviated form, from setting the locomotive out on the track to putting the locomotive in long term storage.

 After assembling all the necessary items, coal, charcoal, water, oils and tools, you need to find a spot to lubricate the locomotive and tender.
-Usually a table or other flat surface where you can place a folded towel to protect the locomotive when you lay it on its side.
+I usually use a convenient table or other flat surface where I can place a folded towel to protect the locomotive when I lay it on its side.
 You need to oil the running gear on both sides, oil the axle boxes, the lead and trailing truck and the axle pump yoke and eccentric.
-Also put a drop of oil on the axle pump ram.
+I also put a drop of oil on the axle pump ram.
 The locomotive is then placed on the steam up bay track and the tender axles oiled in a similar fashion.